 A free PDF version of the book can be downloaded here

 For more information and updates see Prostate Cancer Testing Facts for Men.

 About the authors

-Simon Chapman is professor of public health at the University of Sydney.
-He is on the board of Cancer Australia; served for 10 years a director of the Cancer Council NSW; and for 20 years on the board of the Australian Consumers Association, publishers of Choice.
+Simon Chapman is emiritus professor of public health at the University of Sydney.
+He has served on the board of Cancer Australia; served for 10 years a director of the Cancer Council NSW; and for 20 years on the board of the Australian Consumers Association, publishers of Choice.
 He has won multiple awards for his international advocacy for tobacco control.